robinweser/alveron/docs/introduction/Comparison.md

 ## Redux

-> Talking about Redux, we're actually refering to its React bindings (react-redux) as react-woodworm is React-only anyways.
+> Talking about Redux, we're actually refering to its React bindings (react-redux) as alveron is React-only anyways.

 ## Constate